ankit-1210/Lung-Cancer-Prediction-Project/README.md

 = 2, NO = 1)
 ❖ CHEST_PAIN: Presence of chest pain (YES = 2, NO = 1)
 ❖ LUNG_CANCER: Presence of lung cancer (YES, NO)

+# SVM Method in Lung Cancer Prediction Project

+The Support Vector Machine (SVM) method is a supervised machine learning algorithm used in the Lung Cancer Prediction Project to classify lung cancer into malignant and benign.
+SVM works by identifying key samples (support vectors) from all classes and separating them by developing a function that separates them as widely as feasible using these support vectors.

+# How SVM Works

+An SVM classifier divides a collection of training vectors into two pairs of data points (_x_1, _y_1), (_x_2, _y_2), …(x__m, y__m) where xi∈Rd signifies vectors in a d-dimensional feature space and _y__i_∈{−1, +1} is a class label.
+The SVM model is created by translating the input vectors onto a new higher dimensional feature space designated as F:R__d_→_H__d′, where d < d′.